MLChain/MLChain/.github/CODE_OF_CONDUCT.md

-# Mlchain Code of Conduct
+# Dify Code of Conduct

 ## Our Pledge